veganaize/closure-compiler/Related-Projects.md

-# Projects related to Closure Compiler.
+# Projects related to Closure Compiler (feel free to suggest additions for this page).

 [Rhino](http://www.mozilla.org/rhino/) - An implementation of JavaScript written in Java.
-Closure Compiler uses Rhino to parse JavaScript and attach JSDoc comments to our syntax tree.
+Closure Compiler uses an fork of an old version of Rhino as our AST.

 ### Build Tools that use Closure Compiler